 The political agenda laid out by Joe Biden’s website together with the 2020 Democratic Platform is lengthy, comprehensive, detailed, and unprecedented.
 No such agenda has ever been written down by one of the major political parties in American history.
 It is, in fact, not only socialism but the effective elimination of our already-much-diminished federalist system.

-Joe Biden recently mocked the accusation that he is a socialist, and in the first presidential debate, he added his authority that he is “the Democratic party.”
+During the 2020 presidential campaign, Joe Biden mocked the accusation that he is a socialist, and in the first presidential debate, he added his authority that he is “the Democratic party.”
 “I beat the socialist,” referring to Bernie Sanders, Biden has also answered.
 And Pete Buttigieg has just been deployed to publicly profess that Biden is not a socialist.
 However, regardless of the historic meaning or academic definition of the word “socialist,” and there have been quaint articles in the media attempting to do so, as if that mattered, socialism, or in common American parlance, complete centralization of American government and society, is, in fact, here.

 Biden’s proposals for new taxes and spending by a federal government completely controlled by Democrats are breathtaking enough.
 But no serious person can doubt that the official socialist wing of the party, launched by Bernie Sanders in his 2016 presidential campaign, and now led by himself, Elizabeth Warren, and Nancy Pelosi, who over the past two years has redefined the role of the Speakership of the House, is now its own independent power base in the party.
 And add Alexandria Ocasio-Cortez to them.